 Originally from NYC, Natalie has worked alongside many wonderful directors, such as Steven Sondheim,Des McAnuff and Michael Grief.
 Beehive the Musical is one passion project, in particular that holds a special place in Natalie’s heart.
 The musical ran for multiple years at the Village Gate .
 Another highlight was casting the feature film Longtime Companion.

 Television and film are Natalie’s long time passions,.
 After an eclectic career in New York, she joined her brother again in Los Angeles, quickly becoming a protégé of Edgar Scherick, a pioneer of the TV industry.
 She learned how to think like a producer while being his full time casting director for mini series and MOWs.
 This earned Natalie the reputation of being a killer negotiator as well as a creative one.
 Beyond being Edgar’s casting director she also produced the mini series The Siege at Ruby Ridge and the Stepford Husbands alongside him.

-In the next 15 years, along with Jason and Kendra she had the privilege to work with Tim Kring on the series Crossing Jordan, Heroes, Touch, and Heroes Reborn.
+In the next 15 years, along with Jason, she had the privilege to work with Tim Kring on the series Crossing Jordan, Heroes, Touch, and Heroes Reborn.
 Some of Natalie’s favorite casting has been for the Disney Channel with franchises like High School Musical, Camp Rock, and Teen Beach, along with the upcoming Descendants.